Who gives a shit?

 Who gives a shit about what is or who is Paleo or not?
 In the end, does it really matter?

 Let’s stop playing games.
 All of us who are not afraid of going against conventional wisdom must be on each others sides.
 It’s ALL of us vs the food industry.
 Us versus the folks who are corrupt and don’t give a shit about your health but instead only those dollar bills that don’t add true value to their lives anyways.

-I’m not against making money (I sell a “Paleo” smoothie recipe ebook for $10 to prove it).
+I’m not against making money (I sell a “Paleo” smoothie recipe ebook to prove it).
 I’m against folks trying to earn every last penny in a corrupt way that damages the health of society.
 The worst part?
 This is what has been going on for decades.